Logician724/spiegel-crawler/README.md

 # Spiegel Crawler
-A python `scrapy` based crawler that is scrapes through the [international section of spiegel](https://www.spiegel.de/international/) and drops the result in a `mongodb` database.
+A python `scrapy` based crawler that scrapes through the [international section of spiegel](https://www.spiegel.de/international/) and drops the result in a `mongodb` database.

 ## Requirements
 - [Install `docker`](https://docs.docker.com/engine/install/)